mozilla/nunjucks/docs/templating.md

 ### selectattr (only the single-argument form)

+Filter a sequence of objects by applying a test to the specified attribute of each object, and only selecting the objects with the test succeeding.

 This is the opposite to ```rejectattr```.

-Filters a sequence of objects by applying a test to the specified attribute of each object, and only selecting the objects with the test succeeding.

 If no test is specified, the attribute’s value will be evaluated as a boolean.